huntermonk/huntermonk.github.io/_posts/2018-12-12-interviewing-part-2.md

 title:  "Interviewing, part 2️⃣.
 YZ + Triplebyte."
 ---

+_This is the second part in a 4 part series.
+Part one: [Interviewing, part 1️⃣.](http://huntermonk.com/2018/12/10/interviewing-part-1.html)._

 This was a pretty weird interview experience.

 I passed the Triplebyte interview, and one of the companies I was introduced to was [YZ](yz.live).
 They are in stealth mode, so I won't divulge what they do.